Buying a New Guitar (How to buy a guitar you love!)

 Buying a new guitar can be exciting and fun, but it can also be an experience fraught with uncertainty.
 In the first part of this article, I’ll help you determine which kind of guitar will be best suited to the type of music you want to play.
 I’ll also point out how to choose a guitar that’s comfortable and enjoyable during long periods of practice.
 Then, I’ll provide tips to help you in shopping for and buying a new guitar with confidence and ease.

-Guitar Size
+Guitar Sizes

 It’s important to find a guitar that’s enjoyable to play and will not cause pain or injury.
 Look for one that sits comfortably on your lap, without your having to exert effort to keep it there.
 Make sure that the body of the guitar is not so large that it creates tension in your right shoulder as you reach your arm over it.
 Notice the difference in the neck size from one guitar to another.
 You’ll soon get an idea of what’s comfortable to you.